-- Pupils with SEN are encouraged to attend our nurture group from 12:30-1 at lunchtime, if appropriate, especially if coping with unstructured time is difficult. - We are currently in the process of training two teaching assistants to become ELSAs, with the aim of them delivering programmes of support to children to develop their emotional literacy.
+- Pupils with SEN are encouraged to attend our nurture group from 12:30-1 at lunchtime, if appropriate, especially if coping with unstructured time is difficult. - Our trained ELSA delivers programmes of support to children to develop their emotional literacy.